srirangav/qlZipInfo/README.txt

 History:

+    v1.1.0  - switch to libarchive and add support for .tar, .tar.gz (.tgz), and .tar.bz2 (tbz2) files
     v1.0.15 - show a lock icon for encrypted files v1.0.14 - fixes to make darkmode and light mode better match the BigSur Finder